DISC Profiles, Onsite Training, Facilitation and Virtual Workshops

-KONA Group utilises the power of the DISC model to improve the quality of your workplace.
-DISC is the worlds’ most popular and recognised personal assessment tool which for over 40 years has helped organisations worldwide to improve their employees performance and interactions with other people.
+KONA Group utilise the power of the DISC model to improve the quality of your workplace.
+DISC is the worlds’ most popular and recognised personal assessment tool, which for over 40 years has helped organisations worldwide to improve their employees performance and interactions with other people.

 While this tool sounds complicated at first, it is actually easy to use.
 When done right, DISC profiling can help provide you with different advantages such more effective managers and leaders, more organised teams, improved sales and customer service, enhanced employee communication and reduced conflict among others.

 DISC Executive Profile

 Australian Experts of DISC Facilitation – Sample of participant workbooks